jakub-g/grunt-commit-message-verify/README.md

                 regex : /(((close|resolve)(s|d)?)|fix(e(s|d))?) #\d+/i,
                 explanation : "The commit should contain sth like fix #123 or close #123 somewhere" }
-        }
+        },
-    });
+        shellCommand : "git log --format=%B --no-merges -n 1"    // this is the default used if nothing is passed });

-The commit will be checked for its length according to min/max settings. `0` means to skip the check (this is the default).
+The commit message will be checked for its length according to min/max settings. `0` means to skip the check (this is the default for all the min/max length settings).

-**The automagical exception is that commit messages of a format `1.2.3` or `v1.2.3` will not be checked for length.**
+**The automagical exception is that commit messages of a format `1.2.3` or `v1.2.3` will never be checked for length.**

 Also, the commit will be checked against the regexes defined in `regexes` node.
 The key in this object is a short user-friendly name of the check, and the value can either be a `RegExp` or an object literal with `regex` (RegExp) and `explanation` (String).